 Crowns are a type of dental restoration that act like a cap.
 They fully cover the damaged portion of a tooth which lies at or above the gum line.
 Crowns differ from composite fillings/inlays/onlays that only fill in or cover over just a portion of a tooth.
 Since dental crowns encase the entire visible part of a tooth, they effectively become the tooth’s new outer surface.

 Common applications include rebuilding broken or decayed teeth, strengthening weakened teeth and as a cosmetic enhancement.
-Crowns can be made out of porcelain/ceramic, gold alloy, or a combination of both.
+Crowns can be made of porcelain/ceramic, gold alloy, or a combination of both.
 Dental crowns are often referred to as “dental caps”.

 Dental bridges can be an effective procedure for replacing missing teeth.
 A missing tooth will cause bone loss of the jaw, additional strain on the adjacent teeth and can affect your speech and ability to chew correctly.